apache/spark/python/docs/source/user_guide/sql/type_conversions.rst

       - Value type in Python
       - API to access or create a data type
     * - **ByteType**
-      - | int or long
+      - int
-        |
-        | **Note:** Numbers will be converted to 1-byte signed integer numbers at runtime.
+          .. note:: Numbers will be converted to 1-byte signed integer numbers at runtime.
 Please make sure that numbers are within the range of -128 to 127.
       - ByteType()
     * - **ShortType**
-      - | int or long
+      - int
-        |
-        | **Note:** Numbers will be converted to 2-byte signed integer numbers at runtime.
+          .. note:: Numbers will be converted to 2-byte signed integer numbers at runtime.
 Please make sure that numbers are within the range of -32768 to 32767.
       - ShortType()
     * - **IntegerType**
-      - int or long
+      - int
       - IntegerType()
     * - **LongType**
-      - | long
+      - int
-        |
-        | **Note:** Numbers will be converted to 8-byte signed integer numbers at runtime.
+          .. note:: Numbers will be converted to 8-byte signed integer numbers at runtime.
 Please make sure that numbers are within the range of -9223372036854775808 to 9223372036854775807.
 Otherwise, please convert data to decimal.Decimal and use DecimalType.
       - LongType()
     * - **FloatType**
-      - | float
+      - float
-        |
-        | **Note:** Numbers will be converted to 4-byte single-precision floating point numbers at runtime.
+          .. note:: Numbers will be converted to 4-byte single-precision floating point numbers at runtime.
       - FloatType()
     * - **DoubleType**
       - float